detomon/bliplay/SYNTAX.md

 When changing the master volume for, one has to consider that the amplitudes of multiple tracks are added together and may result in an overflowing amplitude.

-Every default [waveform](#waveform-command-w) has its specific master volume which will be reset when a new waveform is set.
+Every default [waveform](#waveform-command-w) has its specific master volume, which will be reset when a new waveform is set.

 ## Tick Rate Command `tr`